19 Throwback Happy Meal Toys That Remind You of Your Childhood

 Since McDonald’s introduced the Happy Meal in 1979, it has captivated millions of children’s hearts (and tummies).
 What could make a kid smile wider than a fun carton box filled a cheeseburger, French fries, a cookie, a drink, and a free toy?

 And when Micky D’s brought Disney characters to life in figurine form in 1996, the Happy Meal became a kids’ menu mainstay.
 While other fast food chains, like Sonic, Chick-fil-A, and Burger King, have included toys in their kid’s meals, the Happy Meal has a special place in every American child’s knickknack collection.
 Some have even become popular antique collector’s items.
 From Beanie Babies to Tamagotchis, here’s a jog down the golden arches’ memory lane of the most popular 90s Happy Meal toys.
-Want to learn more about fast foods and how they’ve changed overtime?
-Subscribe to the new Eat This, Not That! magazine now!
-For a limited time, you can save 50 percent off the cover price—click here!
+Plus, check out 30 Crazy McDonald’s Facts That Will Blow Your Mind!

 Camp McDonaldland (1990)